-From: Dr. Patrick Otto, Chair of the Graduate School of Education, Oral Roberts
+To: Cooperating Administrator Dr. Patrick Otto, Chair of the Graduate School of Education, Oral Roberts University Re: ORU Graduate Student Request for Post-Assignment Collaboration

 Thank you for your consideration of our graduate candidate's request to collaborate with you on one or more post-assignments.
 We need your help to prepare outstanding leaders in the field of education.
 Your partnership with this candidate, and the Graduate School of Education, is truly appreciated.
 Thank you.